A Moon Shaped Pool: Music

 A Moon Shaped Pool incorporates art rock, folk, chamber music, ambient music and baroque pop.
 It combines electronic elements such as drum machines and synthesisers, acoustic timbres such as guitar and piano, and string and choral arrangements, which feature more heavily than on previous Radiohead albums.
 The Guardian characterised A Moon Shaped Pool as more restrained and "pared back" than Radiohead's earlier work.
+Jonny Greenwood cited the jazz musician Alice Coltrane as an influence, saying: "I'm conscious on this record that we've been occasionally skirting round the edge of something that could be terrible, which is kind of fun ...
+You have big ambition and you get as far as you can with it."

-The songs are sequenced in alphabetical order, which Jonny Greenwood said was chosen only because the order worked well.
+The songs are sequenced alphabetically.
+Greenwood said this was chosen only because the order worked well.
 "Burn the Witch" features "pulsating" strings and electronic percussion.
 "Daydreaming" is an ambient song with a "simple, sad" piano motif, "spooky" backmasked vocals, and electronic and orchestral elements.
 "Ful Stop" features "malevolent" synthesiser, a "bustle" of rhythms, and phasing guitar arpeggios.
 "Glass Eyes" has manipulated piano, strings, and lyrics evocative of an "unguarded phone call".
 "Identikit" has a jam-like opening, choral vocals, and "spacey" electronics, and ends with an "agitated" guitar solo.

 "The Numbers" begins as a "loose-limbed, early 70s jam session", with strings reminiscent of Serge Gainsbourg's 1970 album Histoire De Melody Nelson.
 "Present Tense" is a ballad with bossa nova elements.
 "Tinker Tailor Soldier Sailor Rich Man Poor Man Beggar Man Thief" features strings, electronic percussion and distorted synthesiser.
 "True Love Waits" is a piano ballad with polyrhythmic loops and textures.
 The special edition of A Moon Shaped Pool contains two additional tracks: "Ill Wind", featuring a bossa nova rhythm and "icy" synthesisers, and "Spectre", an orchestral piano ballad.